temperature and humidity sensor diagram

 Devices send data to monitoring software using RS485 or WiFi signals.
 The RS485 sensor provides reliable and accurate environmental monitoring.

 Our temp and humidity sensor gathers data every 2 seconds.
-By default, it transmits this data every 20 seconds.
+It sends this data every 20 seconds by default.

 Users can change how often they upload data.
 They can choose any time from 1 second to 10,000 seconds.
 This choice depends on their surroundings and how long they want to record.
-They can set the recording time between 1 minute and 24 hours.
+They can choose a recording time from 1 minute to 24 hours.